grahamsutton/validator/README.md

 <h3>float</h3>
 </a>

-Determines that a value is an integer based on PHP's `is_float` function.
+Determines that a value is a float based on PHP's `is_float` function.

 ```php
 use Validator\Validator;